wazuh/wazuh-documentation/source/installation_guide/installing-wazuh-server/packages-installation/wazuh_server_deb.rst

 Next steps
 ----------

-Once you have installed the manager and Filebeat, you need to :ref:`install Elastic Stack <elastic_server_deb>`.
+Once you have installed the manager, API, and -- if needed -- Filebeat as well, you are ready to :ref:`install Elastic Stack <elastic_server_deb>`.